Vacaville, California Therapists

 There is nothing more endlessly interesting to me than humans.
 I’ve studied them my whole life and have a natural affinity that makes this work as a psychotherapist an integral part of my existence.
 In this work I find a deep empathy for the...

-An Overview of Mental Health in Vacaville, California
+Mental Health in Vacaville, California

 Located along I-80, about halfway between San Francisco and Sacramento, Vacaville is a town that defies a lot of California stereotypes.
 Like much of the state, it is nestled in stunning natural beauty, but in contrast to cities like LA and SF, it is relatively more affordable and relaxed.
-The population of 100,032 enjoys a median home value of $322,600 and median income of $76,188, according to the latest statistics from the US Census Bureau.
+The population of 100,032 enjoys a median home value of $322,600 and a median income of $76,188, according to the latest statistics from the US Census Bureau.
 From the rolling hills of Logan Valley Park to the wineries of Sonoma and Napa to the newly redeveloped Nut Tree shopping complex, Vacaville has much to offer its residents.

 Mental health disorders are among the most common chronic illnesses Americans and Californians face.
-While depression, anxiety and family and marriage challenges are common reasons people may seek counseling, here are a few situations prevalent in Vacaville.
+While depression, anxiety, and family and marriage challenges are common reasons people may seek counseling, here are a few situations prevalent in Vacaville.

 • Suicide: Northern California has one of the highest suicide rates in the state.
 Although there is more awareness around resources available – such as the National Suicide Prevention Lifeline open 24/7 at 1-800-273-8255 – more needs to be done to help those who are struggling.